fstaudt/helm-values/helm-values-gradle-plugin/README.md

 Download JSON schemas of dependencies from JSON schema repositories.

-Task only attempts to download files `values.schema.json` and `global-values.schema.json` for each dependency if a repository mapping is defined for the Helm repository of the dependency.\
+Task only attempts to download file `values.schema.json` for each dependency if a repository mapping is defined for the Helm repository of the dependency.\
 Check dedicated section to [Configure JSON schemas repositories](#configure-json-schemas-repositories).